Stage Hire for Events: What to Order and How to Set Up

 • Flipcharts for collaborative sessions.

-• Lighting rigs to illuminate the stage area.
+• Lighting rigs to illuminate the focal area.

 • PA systems for audio distribution.